ulrichdah/drone-rescue/README.md

 ```
 docker pull lajoiepy/drones-search-and-rescue
 ```

-## Access to the submodule on your local machine
-If you want to clone the controller submodule on your local machine you will need to change the submodule info.

-In `.gitmodules` and in the remotes change `github-controller` for your GitHub user ID.

-This is needed because the repositories are currently private.

 ## Robots + Sensing
 The flying robots in the simulation are the Spiri model in ARGoS (https://github.com/lajoiepy/argos3/tree/master/src/plugins/robots/spiri) and the target is the foot-bot (https://github.com/lajoiepy/argos3/tree/master/src/plugins/robots/foot-bot).
 You can modify their attributes in their respective source files.
 You will need to rebuild and install ARGoS to see the effects.